Riccardoengin01/microclima-streamlit/README.md

 - Generation of a PDF report with parameters and charts.
 - The PDF also includes an advanced plot with PMV vs temperature and PPD vs humidity.
 - Environmental parameters check with predefined limits.
+- Recommended ranges are 300-1000 lux for lighting and 30-55 dB for noise.

+### Environmental parameters
+- Adequate lighting improves concentration and reduces eye strain.
+- Excessive noise can cause stress and divert attention.

 ### System Requirements
 - **Python 3.8+**